 18+ One "ordinary Monday morning", an image invades 67-year-old Abel Marvin's thoughts as he swims his regular laps: the "twisted, burned-out hulk of a wheelchair with two welded, gaping red and black skeletons".
-It's a scene that's haunted Abel for most of his adult life and he buries his face in the water to drown it.
-But Abel's breathing becomes forced and pain enters his chest.
-He realises he is dying, but feels "warm comfort" at the prospect of finally ridding his memory of the "burned relic with the fused skeletons".
+It's a scene that's haunted Abel for most of his adult life, and he buries his face in the water to drown it.
+But Abel's breathing becomes forced, and pain enters his chest.
+Finally, he realises he is dying but feels "warm comfort" at the prospect of finally ridding his memory of the "burned relic with the fused skeletons".

 Leon Silver's Sweeties is a stream-of-consciousness narrative with flowing sentences, few paragraph breaks and no chapters.
-It is a short work of fiction but feels much longer and I found myself totally engrossed in the story of Abel's haphazard life, lived like playing a pinball machine: "Pull the pin, hear the ping, silver ball bounce and ding."
-The ball is constantly put back into play when all Abel wants is for it and his life to drain from the table.
+It is a short work of fiction but feels much longer, and I found myself totally engrossed in the story of Abel's haphazard life, lived like playing a pinball machine: "Pull the pin, hear the ping, silver ball bounce and ding."
+The ball is constantly put back into play.
+But all Abel wants is for the ball and his life to drain from the table.

-The title of the novel is supplied by Abel's Granny Annie, who after meals would produce a large tray of sweet cakes and biscuits, introducing it thus: "A plate of sweeties to balance out the nasties of life".
+Abel's Granny Annie supplies the novel's title.
+After meals, she would produce a large tray of sweet cakes and biscuits, introducing it as: "A plate of sweeties to balance out the nasties of life".
 The joy of "sweeties" remains a constant in Abel's life, though he learns "even the most gigantic plate will not balance out the nasties", including the grizzly deaths of his best friends, fellow members of the pinball playing, "Pinnie Gang", George and Roma.

 © 2017 Robert Fairhead

 N.B.
 You might like to read other book reviews on Tall And True.